alexmarsella/alexmarsella.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Economics at West Virginia University.
+Welcome to my website!
+I am PhD candidate in the Department of Economics at West Virginia University.
+My research focus sits at the intersection of the applied microeconomic fields of Urban, Health, and Public Economics.
+Specifically, my dissertation focuses on recent institutional and policy-based developments in Philadelphia that have broad implications for cities across the United States.
+Prior to graduate school, I studied Economics and Math at West Chester University of Pennsylvania, from which I graduated in 2018.
+I will be on the job market in the upcoming 2022-2023 academic year.

-My research focuses on using applied microeconomics and causal inference methods to study urban policy, with a particular focus on violent crime and drug use.
+My job market paper employs several modern causal inference techniques to study the violent crime reducing effects of a previously unstudied phenomenon, the "West Philadelphia Promise Zone".